 “I found another flight on United Airlines and booked it myself,” she says.

-Airline reciprocity, or the idea that carriers should accept each other’s tickets, is a hot-button issue in Washington now.
-It became a regulatory cause célèbre this summer after the mass cancellations caused by the IT meltdowns at Southwest Airlines and Delta Air Lines, which left thousands of air travelers stranded.
-Consumer advocates support reciprocity; airlines are opposed to it.
+Airline reciprocity, or the idea that carriers should accept each other’s tickets, has been a hot-button issue in Washington for years.
+It became a regulatory cause célèbre in 2018 after the mass cancellations caused by the IT meltdowns at Southwest Airlines and Delta Air Lines, which left thousands of air travelers stranded.

-Analysts say it might be difficult to force reciprocity on the airline industry, but there are ways to persuade airlines to honor each other’s tickets on a case-by-case basis.
-During the disruptions, for example, some Delta and Southwest passengers were re-booked on other airlines at no charge, even though neither carrier was legally required to do so.
+Analysts say it might be difficult to force reciprocity on the airline industry.
+But there are ways to persuade airlines to honor each other’s tickets on a case-by-case basis.
+During the disruptions, for example, Delta and Southwest re-booked some passengers on other airlines at no charge.
+But there are no laws that require either airline to do so.

 “To force passengers to reschedule on the airline’s time frame, due to an airline error, is completely unreasonable,” he says.
 “In the instance of a computer outage, the airline should offer a full refund or re-book flights at no additional cost.”